TariqAlhathloul/TariqAlhathloul/README.md

 - ## Skills
 - **Programming Languages:** [Java, C++, Python]
 - **Tools:** [Xcode, intellij idea, Git]
-- Feel free to explore my projects and repositories.
+- Feel free to explore my repositories.
 If you have any questions or want to collaborate, feel free to get in touch!

 <!---
 TariqAlhathloul/TariqAlhathloul is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.